Sydney Mardi Gras

-The Sydney Mardi Gras Parade is normally held on the first weekend in March – and it wouldn’t be the Mardi Gras Parade without the Dykes on Bikes leading it!
+The Sydney Mardi Gras Parade is the penultimate event to the world renowned festival and is usually held on the first weekend in March – and it wouldn’t be the Mardi Gras Parade as without the Dykes on Bikes leading it!

 Dykes on Bikes Events during Mardi Gras